akib1010/akib1010.github.io/README.md

 ```
 	git clone <URL>
 ```
-iv) This command will download your repository to your local machine
+This command will download your repository to your local machine
-v) Rename your resume to "index.md" and paste it to the local repository
+iv) Rename your resume to "index.md" and paste it to the local repository
-vi) Type the following in the command line tool (make sure you are located in the directory of your local repository)
+v) Type the following in the command line tool (make sure you are located in the directory of your local repository)
 ```
 	git add *
 ```